jonwalch/littleURL/README.md

 littleURL

-URL shortener and redirecter written in Python using Flask framework
+URL shortener and redirector written in Python using Flask framework